hirwajeaneric/NestJS-Course-Documentation/05-DEVOPS-DEPLOYMENT/13-docker-fundamentals.md

 # Step 2: Set working directory inside container
 # All subsequent commands run in this directory
+# Note: /app is a path INSIDE the container, not on your host machine
+# Your NestJS project structure (src/, test/, node_modules/) will be copied here
+# You can use any path like /usr/src/app, /opt/app, or /app - it's just a convention
 WORKDIR /app

 # Step 3: Copy package files